orioltomas79/swa-calderilla-react/swa-calderilla-api/README.md

 - **Dependencies**:
   - Depends on `Calderilla.Services` for business logic.

+For more information, you can refer to the project's README file: [Calderilla.Api](Calderilla.Api/README.md)

 ### 2. **Calderilla.Services**
 - **Description**: This project encapsulates the business logic and serves as the intermediary between the API and the data access layer.
 - **Responsibilities**: